-\CIS 2263 SPREADSHEET APPLICATION
+CIS 2263 SPREADSHEET APPLICATION

 An in-depth study of the use and theoretical concepts of an integrated microcomputer software spreadsheet application.
 Hands-on instruction involves individual aspects of computerized spreadsheets, as well as the integration of all spreadsheet components.
-Prerequisite: CIS 1113 or CIS 1503.
+Prerequisite: CIS 1503.

-\CIS 2323 JAVA
+CIS 2323 JAVA